 Winter’s just around the corner, which means the cold season is officially in full swing.
-According to the CDC, adults have an average of two to three colds each year while children can have even more.
+According to the CDC, adults have an average of colds each year while children can have even more.

 And while you might be familiar with the symptoms and effects of the common cold, there’s a chance you’re unaware of how this upper respiratory virus progresses, how to treat it, and even when to call the doctor.